flenniken/statictea/docs/vartypes.md

 The kind of side effect for a statement.

 * seNone -- no side effect, the normal case
-* seReturn -- a return side effect, either stop or skip. stop the command or skip the replacement block iteration.
+* seReturn -- the return function; stop the command and either skip the replacement block or stop iterating.
-* seLogMessage -- the log function specified to write a message to the log file
+* seLogMessage -- the log function; write a message to the log file
-* seBareIfIgnore -- the bare IF was false, ignore the statement
+* seBareIfIgnore -- the bare IF function was false, ignore the statement

 ```nim
 SideEffect = enum